diagrams/diagrams-doc/manual/diagrams-manual.rst

 be created from sets of points or from any `Enveloped` object, used for inclusion or exclusion testing, and combined via union or intersection.

+To obtain a rectangle corresponding to a diagram's bounding box, use `boundingRect`.

 Tips and tricks
 ===============